eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 # Deadlocks

 If the graph of relationships between trains that wait for another train ever forms a circle, then no train can ever advance and the simulation is in a state of deadlock.
-The default behavior of rail signals is to anticipate most such problems and prevent a train from passing a single if that movement would form a deadlock.
+The default behavior of rail signals is to anticipate most such problems and prevent a train from passing a signal if that movement would form a deadlock.
 However, the default logic only handles the most common cases that involve two or three trains (and a few situations with four trains).

 - Deadlocks may appear from an interplay of four or more trains.